Ernesto Abella: Career

 Abella started his career in advertising.
-He served as Creative Director for Adformatix in Makati between 1975 and 1977.
+He was Creative Director for Adformatix in Makati between 1975 and 1977.
 He then moved back to Davao to work as a columnist for Davao City newspaper San Pedro Express and as a professor at his alma mater Ateneo de Davao.

 In 1990, he founded the Hope of Asia and the Christian charismatic group Jesus Fellowship, Inc. He was also a board member of the Philippine Council of Evangelical Churches and the Koinonia Theological Seminary.
 He became a preacher in Davao for several years until his abduction by ethnic bandits in 1996.
 In a meeting with media reporters following his appointment as Presidential Spokesperson, he narrated how then Davao city Mayor Rodrigo Duterte negotiated for his release within 24 hours.
 It was then when he started following Duterte and even actively campaigned for him in the last elections through his writings.

 Abella returned to secular life in 2002 and pursued a career in agri-business.
-He served as chief executive officer of AZ Agri-Products and as Chief Operating Officer of F&P Agri-Inputs.
+He was chief executive officer of AZ Agri-Products and Chief Operating Officer of F&P Agri-Inputs.
 He also established his own businesses: One Accord Credit Cooperative and Southpoint School in Davao City.

 On October 27, 2017, Abella was replaced by Harry Roque, a representative of Kabayan party-list group as presidential spokesperson, citing personal reasons.
 Abella was subsequently appointed as Undersecretary for Strategic Communications and Research at the Department of Foreign Affairs on October 27, 2017, until he resigned on October 8, 2021, to file his candidacy for president of the Philippines.